Showing posts with label Writer's Block. Show all posts

 “If you're a manager and you don't have someone to tell you that you're a fool, then you're in big trouble.
 Hire a court jester.
 Just give someone carte blanche to say, "Berglas, you're an asshole."
 And "Berglas, this is (what’s being said on) the grapevine.

 "What managers don't understand is that they will not know (what’s being said on) the grapevine unless they beg for it.
-The grapevine will give them the negative information, (that they can’t get anywhere else)."
+The grapevine will give them the negative information, (that they can’t get anywhere else)." -- Steven Berglas

-The Business end is killing me!
+The Business End is killing me!

 Them’s the breaks.
 Publishing IS a corporate business.
 Dealing with contracts, filing taxes, convincing your family that you need to be left alone to WORK, and handling publicity, is part of the job – and not the fun part.